Algorithm

 Problem Name: 1020.
 Number of Enclaves

-A move consists of walking from one land cell to another adjacent (4-directionally) land cell or walking off the boundary of the grid
+A move consists of walking from one land cell to another adjacent (4-directionally) land cell or walking off the boundary of the grid.

-for which we cannot walk off the boundary of the grid in any number of moves.
+Return the number of land cells in grid for which we cannot walk off the boundary of the grid in any number of moves.

 Example 1: